api3dao/oev-docs/docs/oev/overview/target-chain.md

 It might be a bit surprising to pass the template ID of the base feed beacon, because the data and the signature are supplied for the OEV beacon.
 However, the contract needs to know both.
-While hasing the base feed template ID to obtain the template ID of the OEV beacon is possible - "un-hashing" the base feed template ID from the OEV template ID is not.
+While hashing the base feed template ID to obtain the template ID of the OEV beacon is possible - "un-hashing" the base feed template ID from the OEV template ID is not.

-Say, the searcher wants to update the value of base feed beacon with template ID `0x1bb9efc88ac9d910a9edc28e8cad8959d196a551e15c9af3af21247f1605873f` and they want to use the following signed data for the OEV beacon:
+Say the searcher wants to update the value of base feed beacon with template ID `0x1bb9efc88ac9d910a9edc28e8cad8959d196a551e15c9af3af21247f1605873f` and they want to use the following signed data for the OEV beacon: